How to transfer Marriott points to airlines: Your guide to becoming an instant expert

 One more button to click, “Convert.”

 But keep in mind, there’s no going back after you click that button.
 Transfers are irreversible.
 So double-check every detail to make sure it goes through smoothly.

-How long does it take points to transfer to miles?
+How long does it take Marriott points to transfer?